iklein99/homebridge-smartthings/README.md

 require a lot of work to install.
 It will discover devices automatically as well as unregister devices that are removed from your smarttthings network.
 This is currently under development.

+## Fixed in version 1.0.2

+Config UI now works.

 ## Device types supported

 Currently, the following have been implemented, because that is what I have access to in my home.
-Support Switch, Lightbulb, Fan, Garage Door Opener.
+Supports: Switch, Lightbulb, Fan, Garage Door Opener.

 ## How to configure